How to Avoid Etsy Copyright Infringement (is Disney & fan art allowed?)

 Images on Etsy are copyrighted.
 Copyright protection goes into effect as soon as you write, draw, photograph, record, etc. a piece of work.
 So when someone takes a picture of their work and posts it on Etsy, it’s automatically copyrighted and no one has the right to use it unless the copyright owner gives them permission to do so.

-One can add a copyright symbol to their work to indicate it’s copyrighted, but a lack of symbol does not indicate a lack of copyright.
+One can add a copyright symbol to their work to indicate it’s copyrighted, but a lack of a symbol does not indicate a lack of copyright.

 Registering a copyright is like registering a trademark; it gives you an added layer of protection and makes it easier to prove ownership.
 You’re unable to register a copyright if the intellectual property already exists.